Lincoln-Yuji/Lincoln-Yuji.github.io/_posts/2024-05-15-creating-debian-package.md

 I'll try to focus more on my experience while doing these tutorial and lessons I learned.
-But of course, I'll be showing the steps I followed as well and do my best to explain how I aproached these tutorials.
+But of course, I'll be showing the steps I followed as well and do my best to explain how I followed these tutorials.

 # Installing Debian Testing